-Glacier National Park boasts over a million acres of America’s most awe-inspiring wilderness—and an impressive popularity.
-The park is among the most Instagrammed places in the U.S. and the most pinned locations on Pinterest in the world.
-So what exactly makes the place so photogenic?
-It could be the turquoise lakes, the mountains, or maybe the unprecedented collection of wildlife.
+Glacier National Park, established May 11, 1910, boasts over a million acres of America’s most awe-inspiring wilderness.
+More than 3 million people visited its snow-covered peaks in 2021, making Glacier the 27th-most-visited park in the national park system.
+So what exactly makes the place so alluring?
+It could be the turquoise lakes, the mountains, or maybe the unprecedented wildlife biodiversity.
 Here are a few reasons why people continue to visit this jewel in Montana.

-Glacier National Park and Canada’s Waterton Lakes National Park was established as the first International Peace Park in 1932.
-After early management agreed that the upper Waterton Valley shouldn’t be divided between the U.S. and Canada, the two parks joined together as a symbol of goodwill, with the two sides working with each other to preserve this wilderness.
-Every year since, Rotarians have performed an annual symbolic ritual [PDF] where they shake hands at the border and "pledge not to take up arms against each other."
+Glacier National Park and Canada’s Waterton Lakes National Park were established as the first international peace park in 1932.
+After early management agreed that the upper Waterton Valley shouldn’t be divided between the U.S. and Canada, the two parks joined together as a symbol of goodwill, with both sides working with each other to preserve this wilderness.
+Every year since, Rotarians have performed an annual symbolic ritual where they shake hands at the border and "pledge not to take up arms against each other."

 The wildlife is one of the reasons that Glacier earned a UNESCO World Heritage Site designation in 1995.
-Because of its acreage and early protection efforts, the park has maintained nearly its entire original animal species since Europeans discovered the area.
+Because of its acreage and early protection efforts, the park has maintained nearly all of its original animal species present before Europeans visited the area.
 The only mammals that no longer roam this part of Montana are woodland caribou and bison.

-Given the diversity of flora and fauna across the park, it should come as no surprise that Glacier National Park is often called the “Crown of the Continent.”
-Naturalist and historian George Bird Grinnell, who led the efforts to establish Glacier National Park, coined this name in the early 20th century.
+Given the diversity of flora and fauna across the park, it should come as no surprise that Glacier National Park is often called the “crown of the continent.”
+Naturalist and historian George Bird Grinnell [PDF], who led the efforts to establish Glacier National Park, coined this name in the early 20th century.

-Mountain goats are among the park’s most famous creatures.
+Mountain goats are among the park’s most famous residents.
 These hardy animals are so prevalent that they are Glacier’s official symbol.
-One of the best places to spot the agile animals is at the Goat Lick Overlook, a mineral lick located in the southern part of Glacier.
+One of the best places to spot the agile animals is at the Goat Lick Overlook, a mineral lick located in the southern part of the park.

-After the area's official designation as a national park in 1910, an increasing number of tourists made the trek.
+After the area's designation as a national park in 1910, an increasing number of tourists made the trek to the mountains.
 To accommodate the crowds, the Great Northern Railway constructed a series of chalets and hotels that were designed to mimic lodges in Switzerland.
 These designs, combined with the use of natural materials, were dubbed “parkitecture.”
-Though WWII caused many of the lodgings to fall into disrepair, some of the buildings were saved and are registered as National Historic Landmarks.
+Though WWII caused many of the lodgings to fall into disrepair, some of the buildings were saved and are registered as national historic landmarks.

-Wooden boat tours have been a feature of Glacier since the 1920s and many of the original boats still cruise today.
-Among the oldest is the Sinopah, a 45-foot vessel that carries visitors through Two Medicine Lake, as well as Little Chief, a 49-passenger boat found at Saint Mary Lake.
+Wooden boat tours have been a feature of Glacier National Park since the 1920s, and many of the original boats still cruise today.
+Among the oldest is the Sinopah, a 45-foot vessel that carries visitors on Two Medicine Lake; and Little Chief, a 49-passenger boat found at Saint Mary Lake.

 U.S. national parks introduced tour buses in the 1930s in an effort to reduce car traffic.
-While the buses were eventually phased out at other parks, Glacier continued to offer bus tours in the historic Red Jammer buses.
-Though they were removed from the roads in 1999 due to safety concerns, the refurbished fleet of 1930's buses continues to take guests to Glacier's notable sights and across the park on Going-to-the-Sun Road.
+While the buses were eventually phased out at other parks, Glacier continued to offer tours in the historic "red jammer" buses, so called because drivers could be heard jamming the gears going up and down the mountain passes.
+The refurbished fleet of 1930's buses continues to take guests to Glacier's notable sights and across the park on Going-to-the-Sun Road.

-Traveling east to west, Going-to-the-Sun Road is a 50 mile-long scenic drive through the park.
-The road, which was opened in 1933 with all the major structures finished in 1937, has received several distinctive honors, including being registered as a National Historic Place, National Historic Landmark, and Historic Civil Engineering Landmark.
+Traveling east to west, Going-to-the-Sun Road is a 50-mile scenic drive through the park.
+The road, which was opened in 1933 with all the major structures finished in 1937, has received several distinctive honors, including being registered as a national historic place, national historic landmark, and historic civil engineering landmark.
 The road also appeared in the opening credits of 1980’s The Shining.